Open-MBEE/k_webeditor/README.md

 ## How to set up

+### Simple setup

-### If you already have the basic tools, then at the command line in the k_webeditor dir, enter
+If you've got NodeJS and have cloned k_webeditor, then at the command line in the k_webeditor dir, enter

     npm install
+    npm install --save gulp-install
     npm install semantic-ui --save
     cd semantic/
     gulp build
     cd ..
     gulp main

+### Complete setup for Mac OS

-### If you are on Mac OS, follow these to get set up with all of the tools, install, and run k_webeditor:
+If you are on Mac OS, follow these to get all of the tools and install k_webeditor:

-1. Install XCode Command Line Tools -- do a web search for instructions
+1. If installing Install XCode Command Line Tools -- do a web search for instructions
+2. Clone this k_webeditor repository.
 2. Get homebrew.
 Instructions: https://brew.sh/
 3. Install NodeJS.
 At the command line,